tkeburia/test-rest/README.md

 # Run with maven
 This is a spring boot application that can be started by running mvn spring-boot:run

+# Run as a jar
+The application can be built with maven (`mvn clean install`) and the resulting jar can be run directly: `java -jar testRest-1.0-SNAPSHOT.jar`

 # Calling the endpoints

 the main endpoints are